The Katalon Blog

 7. SoapUI

-SoapUI is often recognized as a leading choice for API testing.
-This headless functional testing tool is specifically designed for API testing and supports both REST and SOAP services.
-API automation testers can opt for either the open-source version or the pro version.
-The pro edition offers a user-friendly interface and advanced features such as an assertion wizard, form editor, and SQL query builder.
-SoapUI is part of the ReadyAPI suite, provided by SmartBear.
+SoapUI is a leading tool for API testing.
+This headless functional testing tool supports both REST and SOAP services.
+Testers can choose between the open-source version or the pro edition, which adds an assertion wizard, form editor, and SQL query builder.
+SoapUI is part of the ReadyAPI suite from SmartBear.

 Key features:

-• Generate tests effortlessly using drag-and-drop and point-and-click actions
+• Generate tests via drag-and-drop and point-and-click actions.

-• Utilize data from files and databases for robust testing scenarios
+• Use data from files and databases for testing scenarios.

 Documentation: SoapUI Doc